vukics/cppqed/doc/structure.rst

   Such a class can be constructed with either a list of :class:`~quantumoperator::Tridiagonal`\ ``<RANK>`` (and, in the case when ``IS_TD`` is ``true``, corresponding :class:`~quantumoperator::Frequencies`\ ``<RANK>``) objects, or only one such object when the above sum consists of only one term.

+.. _Exact:

 ---------------------------------------
 ``Exact``
 ---------------------------------------

-Experience shows that even when a system uses interaction picture (which is automatically the case if any of its subsystems does), it may still want to calculate the jump operators and quantum averages in the normal picture.
-(Note that at the moment, time is not even communicated to the latter functions.)
+Experience shows that even when a system uses interaction picture (which is automatically the case if any of its subsystems does)---that is, part of its dynamics is solved exactly---it may still want to calculate the jump operators and quantum averages in the normal picture.
+(Cases 1 & 3 :type:`above <structure::TimeDependence>`.)
+This is useful e.g. to reuse the code written for the non-interaction-picture case.

 In this case, the framework has to be provided with some means to transform between the two pictures.
 This is fulfilled by the following class, from which classes describing such systems have to inherit.

+E.g. if :class:`~quantumtrajectory::MCWF_Trajectory` sees that the simulated system inherits from :class:`~structure::Exact`, then it will make the coherent part of the evolution in interaction picture, and then transform back to normal picture, so that all the rest (jump probabilities, eventual jumps, calculation of quantum averages) can take place in this latter picture.
+This makes that the two pictures coincide before each timestep.
+(Cf. also the stages described in Sec. :ref:`MCWF_Trajectory`.)

 .. class:: structure::Exact

-  ``template <int RANK>`` (cf. :ref:`template parameters <structureTemplates>`);
+  ``template <int RANK>`` (cf. :ref:`template parameters <structureTemplates>`).

   .. function:: void actWithU(double dt, StateVectorLow& psi) const